keevee/nanocloud/README.md

 Configuration
 =============
-All site configuration (Amazon credentials, in- and output bucket names) is stored in the Website model.
+All site configurations (Amazon credentials, in- and output bucket names) are stored in the Website model.